1907cloudgcp/Project3Collective/SupportGroups/README.md

 The **SupportForceBE** folder here contains the files needed to build the **back end** application of the project using CircleCI.

 ## Contents of SupportForce Folder

+The stagingfe.dockerfile is the Dockerfile used for building the front end container.

 The .circleci folder holds the necessary files for a CircleCI build.

 It contains the bucket-cors.json file, which is used to configure the CORS policy on our Google Cloud Storage bucket.